NATO chief warns European allies they could be Russia’s next target

 In June, NATO members agreed to increase their defense spending targets to 5% of their gross domestic product by 2035, more than double the current 2% target and in line with the type of increase US President Donald Trump has demanded for years.

-While Rutte acknowledged that “to some extent in Europe, we’ll have to take more care of our own defense,” he also sought to highlight the US’ commitment to NATO.
-His comments came after the Trump administration released its National Security Strategy on Friday which adopted an unprecedentedly confrontational posture toward Europe.
+While Rutte acknowledged that “to some extent in Europe, we’ll have to take more care of our own defense,” he also sought to highlight the US commitment to NATO.
+He made the comments after the Trump administration on Friday released its National Security Strategy, which adopted an unprecedentedly confrontational posture toward Europe.

 Trump has expressed impatience to reach a deal in recent weeks, while the Europeans have appeared more cautious, seeking both guarantees over security and further discussions on any territorial concessions.